techidaily/site-win11/source/_posts/addressing-unresponsive-task-issues-in-windows-os.md

  At times, temporary glitches with an app or program can trigger the “unable to terminate process” error on Windows.
 If it’s nothing major, you should be able to close the unresponsive program with the**Alt + F4** keyboard shortcut.
 Switch to the app or program you want to close and press**Alt + F4** together on your keyboard to close it.

- Check out[how to force close a program without the Task Manager](https://www.makeuseof.com/tag/how-to-kill-unresponsive-programs-without-the-task-manager/) for more ways to close an app without using this tool.
+ Check out [how to force close a program without the Task Manager](https://www.makeuseof.com/tag/how-to-kill-unresponsive-programs-without-the-task-manager/) for more ways to close an app without using this tool.

 ## 2\.
 Open Task Manager as an Administrator